ProofGeneral/PG/ci/doc/README.md

 Currently only actively supported versions are tested via GitHub actions.

-## Compilation and indentation
+## Compilation, indentation and qRHL

-The tests defined for the build and test-indent jobs run for all actively supported Emacs versions.
+The tests defined for the build, test-indent and test-qrhl jobs run for all actively supported Emacs versions.

 ## Up-to-date documentation strings in the manuals